 Named the Hong Kong-Zhuhai-Macau (HKZM) Bridge, the structure consists of three cable-stayed bridges, three artificial islands and one undersea tunnel spanning 55 kilometres through the Lingdingyang channel.
 The route connects the three major cities of Hong Kong, Zhuhai and Macau on the Pearl River Delta.

 The 29-kilometre section of the HKZM Bridge will be one of the world's longest bridges.
-China is also home to the world's highest suspension bridge, the 564-metres-high Beipanjiang Bridge.
+China is also home to the world's highest bridge, the Beipanjiang Bridge.

 Once open, the six-lane bridge will cut the travel time between Hong Kong and Macau from four hours to under one hour.